A Model-Free Sampling Method for Estimating Basins of Attraction Using Hybrid Active Learning (HAL): Conclusion

 \section{Conclusion}

 This paper introduces a hybrid active learning (HAL) sampling method for estimating a system's basins of attraction (BoA).
-The proposed method provides sufficient samples for a continuous map describing BoA, and more importantly, can be implemented in experiments where the system's dynamical model is unknown.
-It consists of three primary parts: 1)~additional sampling on trajectories (AST) to maximize the number of samples obtained from each simulation or experiment; 2)~an active learning (AL) algorithm to exploit the local boundary of BoA; and 3)~a density-based sampling (DBS) method to explore the global boundary of BoA.
-An example of estimating BoA for a bistable nonlinear system illustrates the high efficiency of this HAL sampling method.
+The proposed method provides sufficient samples for a continuous map describing BoA, and more importantly, can be implemented in experiments where the system's underlying math model is unknown.
+It consists of three primary parts: 1)~an additional sampling of trajectories (AST) to maximize the number of samples obtained from each simulation or experiment; 2)~an active learning (AL) algorithm to exploit the local boundary of BoA; and 3)~a density-based sampling (DBS) method to explore the global boundary of BoA.
+An example of estimating BoA for a bistable nonlinear system was used to demonstrate the high efficiency of this HAL sampling method.

-Future work needs to extend our investigations in two key directions.
-First, the current HAL sampling method is based on binary classification, i.e. there are only two fixed-point attractors in the BoA.
-Although the method of ``one--vs--rest'' can be used for multi-label classification, this strategy leads to a workload linearly increasing with the number of attractors.
+The author's believe future work should focus on advancing this approach to address current limitations.
+More specifically, the current HAL sampling method is based on a binary classification approach, i.e. there are only two fixed-point attractors in the BoA.
+Although the method of ``one--vs--rest'' can be used for multi-label classification, this strategy leads to a workload that linearly increases with the number of attractors.
 A more efficient sampling method, which might be less affected by the number of attractors, is therefore needed.
-Second, this paper only illustrates the performance of the HAL sampling method on a 2-dimensional BoA with a smooth boundary; its robustness and efficiency for estimating the BoA with higher dimension and/or fractal boundaries is worth further investigation.
+Second, this paper only illustrates the performance of the HAL sampling method on a 2-dimensional BoA that have smooth separatrix boundaries; its robustness and efficiency for estimating the BoA with higher dimensional and/or fractal boundaries provides additional opportunities for further investigation.